jrzimmerman/jrzimmerman-sample-problem/README.md

 ```

 ## Description
-This project was built with Node and Express on the backend, and React on the frontend.
-I'm using webpack to bundle my files.
+This project was built with Node and Express on the backend, and Angular 2 on the frontend.

 I am dynamically parsing the CSV files on the backend to account for any csv files located in the data folder.

-I have previous experience with Highcharts, so I have chosen to use the `react-highcharts` npm module to display the chart.
+The largest hurdle for me was deciding on rolling my own custom build solution, or leveraging the angular cli.

-At Red Ventures, I use both React and Redux to handle state.
-For this small project I have chosen to only use React state to manage chart data.
+I wound up deciding to go with the angular cli so that I could focus on the problem, rather than the build.

 Web App Programming Challenge
 =============================